Medicare Procedure and Patient Information

 ---|

 Dr. Andrew John Gregory, MD, FAAP graduated from University of Alabama at Birmingham School of Medicine in 1997.
 He completed residency at University of Alabama Affiliated Hospitals.
-He has a state license in Tennessee.
+He is certified by the Pediatrics - American Board of Pediatrics and has a state license in Tennessee.

 Medical School: University of Alabama at Birmingham School of Medicine (1997)